jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/Modify_FilesIn/_docs/FilesIn.rst

 - file_data.csv

     - Revit project meta data file:
-        - This is a comma separated text files which contains meta data of the revit files to be processed in the following format:
+        - This is a comma separated text files which contains meta data of the Revit files to be processed in the following format:
         - header row: yes
         - column 1: The beginning of the file name as received
         - column 2: The new file name to be used for the file